Azerbaijan & Georgia Experience - 18 Days

 Gudauri / Stepantsminda

 Follow the Tergi River on a drive to Stepantsminda, formerly known as Kazbegi.
-Explore this mountain village then hike through beautiful valleys and woodlands to the iconic Gergeti Trinity Church.
-This 14th-century church sits at the base of the second-highest volcanic summit in the Caucasus – Mt Kazbegi – and, weather permitting, you may catch a glimpse.
-The image of the pointed spires of the isolated church against the mountains is truly breathtaking, and a great place for a photo.
-Drive back to Gudauri for a dinner with your group.
+Explore this mountain village, then hike through beautiful valleys and woodlands to the iconic Gergeti Trinity Church.
+This 14th-century church sits at the base of the second-highest volcanic summit in the Caucasus – Mt Kazbegi – which you might catch a glimpse of if weather permits.
+The view of the pointed spires of the isolated church against the mountains is truly striking and is a great place for a photo.
+Drive back to Gudauri for dinner with your group.

 • Day 9